YahooArchive/mojito/docs/dev_guide/code_exs/adding_assets.rst

         };
       }, '0.0.1', {requires: []});

 #.
-Include the assets in your view template by replacing the code in ``views/index.hb.html`` with the following:
+Include the assets in your template by replacing the code in ``views/index.hb.html`` with the following:

    .. code-block:: html